 Pastel Society of New Hampshire Policies and Procedures

+Anyone paying dues is a general member in good standing.
 If someone pays after the 18th of November of any given year, they will be considered paid through the following year.
 Members will receive a thirty-day reminder to renew dues.
-The 30-day reminder will be sent on or about February 1st that advises members that their member's privileges will be dropped unless dues are paid within 25 days.
-Upon payment of dues, member's privileges will be reinstated.
-Anyone needing an exception can request such approval from the President.
+The 30-day reminder will be sent on or about February 1st that advises members that their member privileges will be dropped unless dues are paid within 25 days.
+Upon payment of dues, member privileges will be reinstated.
+Anyone needing an exception can request approval from the president.

-When appropriate, and at the discretion of the President and Treasurer, scholarship money is available for any member whose situation prevents him or her from being able to pay dues.
+When appropriate, and at the discretion of the president and treasurer, scholarship money is available for any member whose situation prevents him or her from being able to pay dues.

 Benefits of Members: